armaanarora07/astro-landing-age-fork/README.md

 ### Email Communication with [Postmark](https://www.postmarkapp.com/?via=9f893f)

 This step is optional (and requires a work email).
 If you don't pass a Postmark key to `Landstro`, it will just store the emails in the database without sending notifications.
-You can also change the implementation for your prefered email sending provider.
+You can also change the implementation for your preferred email sending provider.

 1. **Create a Postmark account**:
    - Sign up at [Postmark](https://www.postmarkapp.com/?via=9f893f)